This topic describes scenarios for new installations.

 If you plan to enable Server Visibility on a Windows server where a .NET APM agent is installed, you must enable .NET Compatibility Mode on both the Controller and the Machine Agent.
 For more information, see .NET Compatibility Mode.

-Version 4.2 and higher includes one machine agent license with each APM app agent.
+Licensing note: With 4.2 licensing, one machine agent license is included with each APM app agent.
 This machine agent can only be installed on the same server with the app agent.

 Independent Machine Agent Installation

-Version 4.2 and higher requires a Server Visibility license for an Independent Machine Agent Install.
+Licensing note: With 4.2 licensing, you need a Server Monitoring license for an Independent Machine Agent Install.

 If you are doing an Independent Machine Agent installation and you want the hardware metrics reported to nodes in an application, then you must configure the application name and tier name where you want the metrics to appear.
 The node name defaults to Node1 for the machine.